Eurazeo: History

 In 2006, Eurazeo acquired 20% of Banca Leonardo, an Italian bank focused on the Italian private equity market, and created Euraleo, a 50/50 joint-venture.
 Eurazeo Co-Investment Partners was created and Fraikin Group was sold to CVC Capital Partners.

 In 2009, Eurazeo sold its Danone shares through the issuance of bonds exchangeable for shares.

 In 2010, Eurazeo acquired Fonroche Énergie, and sold B&B Hotels to Carlyle.

 Through the acquisition of OFI Private Equity Capital, Eurazeo created the "Eurazeo PME" division which took over the companies initially controlled by OFI Private Equity Capital.
 Jointly with Bridgepoint, Eurazeo acquired Foncia.
 Eurazeo sold all its shares in Ipsos (via the holding company LT Participations), then acquired 3S Photonics and Moncler.
 Between 2012 and 2014, Eurazeo sold Rexel in stages.

 In 2013, Eurazeo sold its entire holding in Edenred, then acquired IES and Péters Surgical.
 In 2016, the brands Carambar, Terry's, Kréma, La Pie qui Chante, Malabar, Vichy Pastilles, Suchard chocolates, and Poulain chocolate were acquired by Eurazeo from Mondelez International with the brands subsequently being grouped under the brand name Carambar & Co to create a new confectionery group.

 On 29 November 2017, Eurazeo invested close to €100 million in Rhône Group, a US and UK investment firm, for 30% of the company's capital.
 One month later, on 29 December 2017, Eurazeo announced the acquisition of a 70% interest in Idinvest Partners, thereby doubling the amount of its assets under management, from €8 billion to €16 billion.
 These two large-scale acquisitions coincided with Virginie Morgon's full assumption of office at the head of the company on 19 March 2018.
 Patrick Sayer had led Eurazeo for fifteen years.

 In 2017, Eurazeo acquired Dominion Web Solutions, a software provider to commercial and recreational dealers.
 Eurazeo then acquired IberChem, a Spanish manufacturer of perfumes and fragrances in emerging markets.
 Following on from this, the acquisition of a majority interest in Nest Fragrances was announced in November 2017.
 At the same time Eurazeo's subsidiary, Novacap, acquired Chemoxy (United Kingdom) then Produits Chimiques et Auxiliaires de Synthèse (PCAS), two chemical groups.
 In December 2021 it was announced that Eurazeo had acquired majority ownership and operational control of the consumer goods firm Beekman 1802 of Schenectady, New York.
 Beekman 1802 was founded by Josh Kilmer-Purcell and Dr. Brent Ridge known as the Beekman Boys who will retain creative and brand control.

-In March 2021, Eurazeo and Daphni funds were the primary investors in Stockly's seed round, which raised 5.1 million euros.